piyush5759/Design-Pattern-Tutorials/README.md

 # Design-Pattern-Tutorials
-#This repository will contains sample codes and implementation of different design pattern commonly asked in interviews.
+#This repository will contain sample codes and implementation of different design pattern commonly asked in interviews.